marcusoftnet/marcusoftnet.github.io/_posts/2014-03-24-do-you-think-kanban-can-help-us.md

 Management has asked me to take care of this and to make sure that there is a visual representation of work waiting in the queue and work being done.
 I immediately thought "Kanban!" but I'm not sure.
 All the examples I've read about kanban are in the context of a team all working on the same big project within a certain flow (eg. waiting -\analysis -\program -\check -\deploy -\done).
 Here we have multiple smaller projects (divided in smaller tasks) and each project is only worked on by one person.

-I thought about having a prioritised "Waiting" lane and then one lane per developer but I'm not really sure if this would work.
+I thought about having a prioritized "Waiting" lane and then one lane per developer but I'm not really sure if this would work.

 What do you think?